jmalmin/slatefire-infinity-docs/poc/infinity-poc.md

 Our product rocks!!

- - Slate Fire IPA software will reduce man hours and associated costs significantly by automating the installation process, scheduling code migration.
+ - Slate Fire IPA software will reduce man hours and associated costs significantly by automating the installation process, scheduled code migration.
 The current Tririga installation process is manual and requires 15 hours to complete each environment.

  - IPA software reduces the impact on existing ISS teams who currently perform manual installs.
 Installation team members can redirect focus to projects and support issues in the Tririga system rather than manual installations.